raspberrypilearning/parent-detector/worksheet.md

 If a pin has power we call it HIGH and if not we call it LOW.

 The program is pretty simple.
 We will first set up the Raspberry Pi GPIO pins to allow us to use pin 4 as an input; it can then detect when the PIR module sends power.
-We need to continually check the pin for any changes, so a `while True` loop is used for this.
+We need to check the pin continually for any changes, so we use a `while True` loop for this.
 This is an infinite loop so the program will run continuously unless we stop it manually with `Ctrl + C`.

-We then use two Boolean (True or False) variables for the previous and current states of the pin, the previous state being what the current state was the preceding time around the loop.
+We then use two Boolean variables (True or False) for the previous and current states of the pin, the previous state being what the current state was the preceding time around the loop.
 Inside the loop we compare the previous state to the current state to detect when they're different.
 We don't want to keep displaying a message if there has been no change.

 Firstly create a blank Python file with the following command: